zendframework/zf1/README.md

 RELEASE INFORMATION
 ===================

-Zend Framework 1.12.11dev Release.
+Zend Framework 1.12.11 Release.
-Released on MMMMM DD, YYYY.
+Released on February 11, 2015.

 IMPORTANT FIXES FOR 1.12.11
 ---------------------------

+- [#440](https://github.com/zendframework/zf1/issue/506) provides a patch that
+  fixes a bug introduced in 1.12.10 with regards to how the view renderer controller helper resolves a controller's name.

 See http://framework.zend.com/changelog for full details.